-This report covers the current office market development in Sweden at a submarket level in Stockholm, Gothenburg and Malmo, and at city level in regional cities.
-In this edition, Cushman & Wakefield also look deeper into the concept of flexible offices, to give you the best insights.
+This report covers the current office market development in Sweden at a submarket level in Stockholm, Gothenburg and Malmö, and at city level in regional cities.
+In this edition, Cushman & Wakefield takes a deeper look into the Stockholm market as well as the tenants’ relocation patterns and location strategies.

-Office Snapshot Sweden provides recent updates on the Swedish office market as per the end of Q1 2021.
-Deeper level market data is available to you by contacting us.
+Office Snapshot Sweden provides recent updates on the Swedish office market as per the end of Q1 2022.
+More detailed market data can be provided by contacting us.